cloudxlab/drumless/README.md

 + Combine each drum with each of the audio to create the input dataset (O)

-+ The labels will be the actual drumless (i.e. A)
++ The labels will be the actual drumless audio (i.e. A)

 So,

 	X = Mix_Tracks (D , A)
 	y = A

-If we train our model M, the model should be able to give us the desired result.
+If we train our model M, the model should be able to give us the desired result i.e.

+	drumless = M(song_with_drum)

 # Source of Data